 Some posts on this site contain affiliate links.
 If you book or buy something through these links, I earn a small commission (at no extra cost to you).
 Take a look at my privacy policy for more information.

-On my recent trip, I followed the Cambrian Way – one of three Wales Way routes devised by the tourist board.
-This one takes you along the mountainous spine of Wales right through the centre of the country: from Cardiff on the south coast to Llandudno on the north.
+On my trip, I followed the Cambrian Way along the mountainous spine of Wales right through the centre of the country: from Cardiff on the south coast to Llandudno on the north.

-Pass through the stunning mountain scenery of the Brecon Beacons National Park, wind your way through the valleys and lake-lands of mid-Wales, and finally twist and turn through the dramatic scenery of Snowdonia National Park and up to the north coast.
+My route took me through the stunning mountain scenery of the Brecon Beacons National Park, the valleys and lake-lands of mid-Wales, and finally twisted and turned through the dramatic landscapes of Snowdonia National Park, to reach the north coast.

 Wales Road Trip Map and Route

-My Wales Road Trip follows the Wales Way all the way through the centre of the country, mostly following the A470 from Cardiff on the south coast to Llandudno on the north coast.
+My road trip route follows the Wales Way all the way through the centre of the country, mostly following the A470 from Cardiff on the south coast to Llandudno on the north coast.

 There are a couple of optional detours, and the route swings around a bit in Snowdonia, but on the whole, we head more or less in a straight line across Wales!